 Step 2 – Cold Plunge

-Tip – Once you enter the door (to the right of the cold plunge on photo below) for the seven step ritual you will not be able to access the cold plunge again.
-Make sure to take full advantage and use it as much as possible before “officially” beginning the seven step ritual.
+Tip – Once you enter the door (to the right of the cold plunge on photo below) for the seven step ritual you will not be able to access each of the steps more than once.
+Make sure to take full advantage of each and use them as much as possible before moving on.